Ondekoza: Ondekoza members

-As of end of 2019, only 3 members live in their facilities while 5-6 members are spread throughout Japan, some of whom only join the group for performances.
+As of end of 2019, only three members lived in their facilities while five to six members were spread throughout Japan, some of whom only join the group for performances.

 Applicants who wish to join the group must complete a trial year, paying a monthly stipulation to cover their board and living costs.
 Those that complete the year successfully are paid a salary in accordance with their ability, with all funds coming from Ondekoza's performances.